takingTeam performance

 kamiina

-Since its founding in 2021, the company has provided travel helper services, mainly assisting with outings, and in response to the shortage of taxis in Kyoto, it opened a welfare taxi service in June 2024.
+Since its establishment in 2021, kamiina has provided travel helper services centered on mobility assistance.
+In June 2024, in response to the shortage of taxis in Kyoto, the organization launched a welfare taxi service.

-Making use of her experience in the nursing profession, she develops taxis that are easy for the elderly and people with disabilities to use.
-She also has an English reservation website, providing a service that transcends nationality and language barriers.
-She strives to ensure that no one is left behind and that everyone can enjoy sightseeing in Kyoto.
+Drawing on experience in the caregiving field, kamiina operates taxis that are easy for elderly individuals and people with disabilities to use.
+An English-language booking website is also available, enabling services that transcend nationality and language barriers.
+The company strives to ensure that no one is left behind and that everyone can equally enjoy sightseeing in Kyoto.

 # High quality service